Board members' Code of Conduct

 Introduction

 ITI demands high standards of conduct and integrity from its Board Members and has drawn up a Code of Conduct (the “Code”) to ensure the behaviour of all those serving on ITI’s Board is beyond reproach.
-In order to avoid any suggestion of influence by improper motives, it is important that the conduct of Board Members gives all ITI’s members confidence that the Board acts with integrity, that the Board is transparent and carries out its duties with the utmost professionalism.
-All Board Members are expected to uphold and respect ITI’s values and are required to sign the Code to indicate their acceptance of the provisions.
+It is important that the conduct of Board Members gives members and stakeholders confidence that the Board acts with integrity and is transparent in its decision-making.
+All Board Members are expected to demonstrate their commitment to ITI’s values and to carry out their duties with the utmost professionalism.

 General